microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

 ..  data:: File_Rename

-    The File_Rename message is posted when the user renames the current file in Office Online.
+    The File_Rename message is posted when the user renames the current file in |wac|.
 The host can use this message to optionally update the UI, such as the title of the page.

     ..  note::
-        If the host does not return the :term:`SupportsRename` parameter in their :ref:`CheckFileInfo` response, then the rename UI will not be available in Office Online.
+        If the host does not return the :term:`SupportsRename` parameter in their :ref:`CheckFileInfo` response, then the rename UI will not be available in |wac|.

     ..  attribute:: Values
         :noindex: